-Y-WE Become: Athena Fain
+Y-WE Become: Fatema Metwally

 This fall we are highlighting stories of growth and becoming that we are witnessing within our young alumni as part of our six-week campaign, Y-WE Become.
 Athena Fain has been a youth participant in Y-WE programs since 2017.